Security Architecture Diagrams Importance

 System Security Architecture Diagram

-A system security architecture diagram, on the other hand, zooms in on the security measures implemented at the system level.
+On the other hand, a system security architecture diagram zooms in on the security measures implemented at the system level.
 It provides a detailed overview of the security controls embedded within individual systems, such as servers, databases, and endpoints.
 This diagram helps organizations understand the security measures in place and make informed decisions regarding system upgrades, patch management, and access control.

 Steps to Create a Security Architecture Diagram